dangazineu/tako/docs/designs/exec-workflow-engine.md

     steps:
       - uses: tako/checkout@v1
       - id: update_json
-        # This script iterates through all triggering artifacts.
+        # This script iterates through all triggering artifacts using templating.
+        # Note: Complex templating scenarios like this are addressed in the
+        # "Open Questions" section regarding template syntax simplification.
         run: |
           #!/bin/bash
           for i in $(seq 0 $(({{ len .trigger.artifacts }} - 1))); do